adam-lafontaine/ProgrammingBlog/static_bv_client/public/content/posts/[004][Parallelism for free].md

 }
 ```

-The do_work function is intended to take some time generating a result.
+There is no real purpose to the do_work function.
+It is simply supposed to take some time generating a result.
 It accumulates the modulus calculation of 100 randomly generated numbers.
 We can adjust the amount of time it takes with the AMOUNT_OF_WORK constant.

 The process_vector function demonstrates the standard algorithms std::for_each and std::transform.
 It does the following.
 * Apply a lambda to each element of src, doubling them in place (https://en.cppreference.com/w/cpp/algorithm/for_each)
 * Call the do_work function with each element of src and saves the result in dst (https://en.cppreference.com/w/cpp/algorithm/transform)

-Many people find it irritating to have to pass begin and end iterators to these functions instead of just the container like in many other languages.
+Many people find it irritating to have to pass begin and end iterators to these functions instead of just the container like many other languages.
 Sometimes they resort to writing wrapper functions to make their code more concise.
 However, this has the drawback of having to maintain another library.

 ```cpp
 // https://en.cppreference.com/w/cpp/algorithm/sort